 Table 1 outlines the objectives of the respective mid-field monitoring activities conducted at the FORCE demonstration site.
 Near-field monitoring summaries will be updated as turbines are scheduled for deployment at FORCE.
 At this time, and considering the scale of turbine deployments in the near-term at FORCE, it is unlikely that significant effects in the far-field will be measurable (SLR, 2015).
 Far-field studies such as sediment dynamics will be deferred until such time they are required.
+However, recent discussions with scientists serving on FORCE's EMAC suggests that the natural variability inherent to the upper Bay of Fundy ecosystem far exceeds what could be measured by far-field monitoring efforts.
+Moreover, the scale of tidal power development would need to surpass what is possible at the FORCE tidal demonstration site to extract sufficient energy from the system to have any measurable effects.
+In short, far-field monitoring would be futile unless tidal power development transitions from demonstration scale to commercial arrays.
 As more devices are scheduled for deployment at the FORCE site and as monitoring techniques are improved, monitoring protocols will be revised in keeping with the adaptive management approach.
 These studies will be developed in consultation with FORCE's EMAC, regulators, and key stakeholders.